Indian Government Tightens Norms for E-Commerce Companies

 - e-commerce market place entity will be required to furnish a certificate, along with a report of the Statutory Auditor to Reserve Bank of India, confirming compliance of the guidelines.

-Although PN2 of 2018 is an attempt in right direction to make the marketplace model more robust and transparent, there are various concerns which require further clarity and immediate attention.
+Although PN2 of 2018 is an attempt in right direction to make the marketplace model more robust and transparent, there are various concerns that require further clarity and immediate attention.

 Article written by Ajit Mishra – Partner, Head of India Desk